Wells Fargo Global Impact Challenge

-• June 25-27 — 20 educators from around the US participate in the 2018 No Barriers Educator Training in Fort Collins, Colorado.
+– June 13-16, 2019 – Twenty educators from around the U.S. participate in the 2019 No Barriers Educator Training at the No Barriers Summit in Lake Tahoe, California.
 There they will get to experience the No Barriers Life and learn about the program curriculum.
-All travel expenses including lodging, airfare, ground transportation, and meals are covered due to the generous sponsorship of Wells Fargo.
+All travel expenses including lodging, airfare, ground transportation, and meals are covered through the generous sponsorship of Wells Fargo.

-• Fall 2018 — Each educator will recruit a diverse teams of students with and without disabilities from their home school/community.
-As a team, they will all follow an online curriculum designed to foster creativity and develop projects to address local diversity and inclusion issues.
+– Fall 2019 – Each educator recruits a diverse team of students with and without disabilities from their home school/community.
+Each team follows an online curriculum designed to foster creativity and develop projects to address local diversity and inclusion issues.

 – December 2019 – Each team “pitches” their solutions by submitting a project proposal to a selection committee made up of subject-matter experts, business experts and start-up specialists for evaluation and feedback.
 Finalist groups will be awarded prize money (up to $5,000) to launch their ideas in their local communities, and may get a chance to attend the 2020 No Barriers Summit!